 - 5:30 – 6:30pm, form work, continuing

 - FRIDAYS 5:00 – 6:00pm, *Foundations, open to new students

-This class is open to all levels.
-This class will focus on the basics of Tai Chi, covering specific arm and leg movements, posture, stances and energy movement.
+*This class is open to all levels.
+This class will focus on the basics of Tai Chi, including balance, alignment, posture, stances, structural integrity, Qigong and Tai chi principles and single techniques.

 Tai Chi Weapons:

 This class is only open to current tai chi students by permission of the instructor.
 Students will learn the tai chi fan, and tai chi sword forms.

 Koo’s Tai Chi was created by the famous martial artist “Iron Palm” Koo Yu Cheung.
 Koo Yu Cheung was a native of Jiangsu, China.
 He was one of the most famous kung fu masters of our time and was especially renown for his Iron Palm skills.
 His Father, Koo Lei Chi, was a Master of the Tam Tui (Springy Leg) style of Kung Fu.
 He operated an armed escort service at Zhangjiang and because of his kung fu expertise, his services were always in demand.
 Master Koo began his journey into the martial arts world by first studying under his father, in the Tam Tui Boxing style.
 When his father became ill, he requested Koo Yu Cheung to study Northern Shao Lin Kung Fu style with Yim Kai Wan of Shan Dong.
 He learned Shao Lin Fist and Iron Palm from Master Yim.
 Later he learned Tai Chi Fist and Tai Yuet Sword from General Lee Jin Lian.